lukeolson/illinois-letterhead/README.md

 <br>
 The original code is from <https://github.com/lukeolson/illinois-letterhead>.
 <br>
+I made the following updates:
-I update the font from Montserrat to Source Sans.
+- Change the font from Montserrat to Source Sans.
 This is to match the official Microsoft Word letterhead.
+- Update the wordmark and logo to the correct color.
+- Add iSchool information.